swcarpentry/training-course/_submissions/round-05/4/2013-07-28-tutorial-critique-regular-expressions.md

 **2. Choose a more real-world example to use throughout the videos.**

-The running example of &#8216;evil&#8217; measurements was clever, but ultimately it would be more useful to pick a file format from the real-world.
+The running example of 'evil' measurements was clever, but ultimately it would be more useful to pick a file format from the real-world.
 It would be even better to know the audience and pick a file format they would be familiar with in their daily work.
-However, it&#8217;s probably difficult to know such intricate details about your viewers daily work and normalize all the varied backgrounds into something useful for all viewers at once.
+However, it's probably difficult to know such intricate details about your viewers daily work and normalize all the varied backgrounds into something useful for all viewers at once.

 **3. Made each video less than 10 minutes in length.**